 Hopefully more Canadians will become aware of the wealth-killing effect of high fees in those mutual funds.
 Here’s an example based on an initial investment of $100,000.
 Traditional mutual funds vs Justwealth.

 If you’re curious about your potential fee savings or the potential of greater after tax returns you can take advantage of their free portfolio analysis offer.

 No strings.
 No obligation.
 No charge.

 Thanks for reading.
-If you feel that Justwealth is for you, you can receive a $50 bonus when you open an account through this link.
+If you feel that Justwealth is for you, you can receive a cash bonus between $50 and $500 when you open an account through this link.

 While I do not accept monies for feature blogs please click here for more about Dale and ‘how I might get paid’ disclosures.

 Kindly hit those share buttons to help Canadians discover that low fee investing is here.